canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

-### R1D22
+### R1D24
-Today's Progress:R1D22 Finished SQL course reading material. now on with SQL project @microverse online school. #sql #webdevelopment #100DaysOfCode
+Today's Progress:R124  #sql #webdevelopment #100DaysOfCode

 Thoughts: Not feeling great today.
 Coughing lots.

-**Twitter:R1D22 Finished SQL course reading material. now on with SQL project @microverse online school. #sql #webdevelopment #100DaysOfCode
+**Twitter:R1D24 Finished SQL course reading material. now on with SQL project @microverse online school. #sql #webdevelopment #100DaysOfCode

+### R1D22-23
+Today's Progress:R1D22-23.
+Working through 70 ish practice problems and also around 70 ish quiz questions on the SQL project @microverse online school.
+It sounds like a lot, and it is!.
+Great learning on equal proportion! #sql #webdevelopment #100DaysOfCode

+Thoughts: Not feeling great today.
+Coughing lots.

+**Twitter:R1D22-23.
+Working through 70 ish practice problems and also around 70 ish quiz questions on the SQL project @microverse online school.
+It sounds like a lot, and it is!.
+Great learning on equal proportion! #sql #webdevelopment #100DaysOfCode

 ## Log
 ### R1D21
-**Today's Progress**:R1D20 working on sqlteaching.com practice from SQL curriculum @microverse online school.
+**Today's Progress**:R1D21 working on sqlteaching.com practice from SQL curriculum @microverse online school.
 Its funny how a day of a remote worker is similar to the one of a quarentene person :) @hackerrank #sql #webdevelopment #100DaysOfCode

 **Thoughts:** Not feeling great today.
 Coughing lots.